 This time of year, I’m not about fluffy, airy cake.
 Save that stuff for July.
-In the Fall, I want chewy, spicy, dark desserts, and that’s exactly what this spiced apple cake with caramel sauce delivers.
+Fall is the season for moist and dense Carrot Sheet Cake, a rich vanilla Pear Bundt Cake or this Chewy Spiced Apple Cake with Caramel Sauce.
 There’s a lot going on here in terms of ingredients:

 - bourbon soaked raisins